 Raphael Warnock canvasser, 15, shot in Georgia; wound not life-threatening, suspect jailed

-A 15-year-old canvasser working for Raphael Warnock was shot in Savannah, Ga. on Thursday, according to police in the historic coastal city.
+A 15-year-old canvasser working for Sen. Raphael Warnock was shot in Savannah, Georgia, on Thursday, according to police in the historic coastal city.

 Law enforcement — stating there was no immediate indication the shooting was politically motivated — arrested 42-year-old Jimmy Paiz in his home.